-There are no non-cash investing and financing activities for the years ended December 31, 2020 and 2019.
+The Group has non-cash investing and financing activities for right-of-use assets from leasing during 2021, please refer to note (6)(e) for details.
+There has no non-cash investing and financing activities for the year ended December 31, 2020.
 Reconciliations of liabilities arising from financing activities were as follows: